 Dorsey Transmission & Automotive Repair Offers Auto Repair Services You Can Count On!

-Since 1991, Dorsey Transmission & Automotive Repair has provided motorists in the Severn, MD 21144 area with comprehensive auto repair services that include AC Repair, Brakes, Car & Truck Care, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Miscellaneous Services, Towing, Transmission Services and Undercar Services.
+Since 1991, Dorsey Transmission & Automotive Repair has provided motorists in the Severn, MD 21144 area with comprehensive auto repair services that include Car & Truck Care, Electronic Services, Electrical Services, General Services, Heating and Cooling Services, Engine & Transmission, Miscellaneous Services, Towing, Transmission Services, and Undercar Services.
 Our goal is to offer the best services available at affordable prices to get you back on the road in no time.

 You'll be hard-pressed to find the same level of expertise that our auto mechanic specialists provide!
 We have years of experience working on both domestic and import vehicles of all makes and models and can work with you to find cost-effective repair and maintenance alternatives.

 For a high-performing vehicle, trust Dorsey Transmission & Automotive Repair with your car, truck, or van.
 To learn more about the services we offer, please contact us by phone at 410-551-4006 or send us an email.
 We also invite you to learn more about our dedication to you, our valued customer.

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.